RichardE-cr/RichardE-cr/README.md

-# Hello, I’m Richard Edwards
+# Hi, I’m Richard Edwards
 <a href="https://www.linkedin.com/in/richard-demetrius-edwards/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Certified Network+ professional with a passion for cybersecurity, a keen eye for observation, and a strong dedication to solving complex problems in dynamic environments